CreatorWorkflowsNow/creatorworkflowsnow.github.io/docs/lab_travelrequest/Travel-Request-Lab-Introduction.md

 ---

 # Travel Request Lab

-## Goal

-In this session, you will get hands-on experience in creating a Travel Request application using the ServiceNow platform.
+## In this session, you will get hands-on experience in creating a Travel Request application using the ServiceNow platform.
 We will cover concepts such as Building Tables, Record Producers, Integrations and Workflows within App Engine Studio - our low-code application development interface for developers of any level of experience.

+{:toc}

+---

 ## Background